mejmo/events4java/README.md

 # events4java
 Events4java is simple reminder sender for SMTP and Exchange endpoints (with EWS API enabled).
-For SMTP it uses
+For SMTP it uses ICS files in enclosed as attachment.
+Two possible ways of dispatching are available:

-## Synchronous
+## Synchronous call

 ```java
 EventMailInfo mailInfo = new EventMailInfo("test@test", "SUBJECT", "EMAILBODY", "FILENAME.ics");